13 Essential TV Shows & Movies About Racism & Race Relations in America

-As nationwide protests against racism and police brutality rage on, many Americans are realizing they need to educate themselves about racial justice.
-The good news?
-It’s not too late.
-And seeking out helpful resources (such as films and TV shows) is a natural first step.
-Here, 14 essential TV shows and movies about racism and race relations in America.
+As we kick off Black History Month, many Americans are continuing to educate themselves about racial justice.
+Since seeking out helpful resources (such as films and TV shows) is a natural first step, we compiled a list of 13 essential TV shows and movies about racism and race relations in America.

 This Academcy Award-nominated documentary from filmmaker Ava DuVernay explores issues of race, justice and mass incarceration in the United States.
 The name 13th refers to the 13th amendment, which abolished slavery.
 In the film, DuVernay argues that the criminalization of African Americans is actually a modern day extension of slavery.
 She calls upon scholars, activists and politicans to analyze how our prison system disproportionately affects people of color.